The Cure: 2006–2015: 4:13 Dream and Reflections

 In NME's cover article for March 2012, the Cure announced that they would be headlining a series of summer music festivals across Europe, including the Leeds/Reading Festival.
-On 1 May, Porl Thompson, now known as Pearl Thompson, announced that he had left the Cure.
-On 26 May, the Cure embarked on a 19-date summer festival tour of Europe, commencing at the Pinkpop Festival, joined by former the Cure/COGASM collaborator Reeves Gabrels on guitar.
-On the same day, it was announced that Gabrels would be standing in for the tour, but at that point was not a fully-fledged member of the band.
+On 1 May, Porl Thompson announced that he had left the Cure for the second time.
+On 26 May, the Cure embarked on a 19-date summer festival tour of Europe, commencing at the Pinkpop Festival, joined by Reeves Gabrels on guitar.
+On the same day, it was announced that Gabrels would be standing in for the tour, but at that point was not a full-fledged member of the band.
 Several weeks into the tour, the band invited Gabrels to become a member and he accepted.
 In 2013, the Cure toured South America, where they had not performed since 1987 apart from two 1996 concerts in Brazil.

 In early 2014, Smith announced that the band would release a follow-up to 4:13 Dream later that year titled 4:14 Scream.
 The releases would be compiled together as a double album named 4:26 Dream.
 However, this project was eventually abandoned.
 The Cure paid tribute to Paul McCartney on the album titled The Art of McCartney, which was released on 18 November 2014.
-The Cure covered the Beatles' song "Hello, Goodbye" which featured guest vocals and keyboards from Paul's son, James McCartney.
-A video of the band and James performing the song was released on 9 September 2014 filmed at Brighton Electric Studio in Brighton.
+The Cure covered the Beatles' song "Hello, Goodbye" which featured guest vocals and keyboards from Paul's son James McCartney.
+A video of the band and James performing the song was released on 9 September 2014; it was filmed at Brighton Electric Studio in Brighton.
 Robert Smith also covered McCartney's "C Moon" on the album's bonus disc.
 In the summer of 2015, the Disintegration track "Plainsong" was featured in a humorous moment in the movie Ant-Man, but did not appear on the movie's soundtrack.